History of Lithuania: Formation of modern national identity and push for self-rule (1864–1918)

-The two most prominent figures in the revival movement, Jonas Basanavičius and Vincas Kudirka, both originated from affluent Lithuanian peasantry and attended the Mariampol Gymnasium (secondary school) in the Suwałki Governorate.
+The two most prominent figures in the revival movement, Jonas Basanavičius and Vincas Kudirka, both originated from affluent Lithuanian peasantry and attended the Marijampolė Gymnasium (secondary school) in the Suwałki Governorate.
 The school was a Polish educational center, Russified after the January Uprising, with Lithuanian language classes introduced at that time.

 Basanavičius studied medicine at the Moscow State University, where he developed international connections, published (in Polish) on Lithuanian history and graduated in 1879.
 From there he went to Bulgaria, and in 1882 moved to Prague.
 In Prague he met and became influenced by the Czech National Revival movement.
 In 1883, Basanavičius began working on a Lithuanian language review, which assumed the form of a newspaper named Aušra (The Dawn), published in Ragnit, Prussia, Germany (now Neman, Russia).
 Aušra was printed in Latin characters banned under Russian law, which mandated the Cyrillic alphabet for printing Lithuanian.
 It was smuggled to Lithuania, together with other Lithuanian publications and books printed in East Prussia.
 The paper (forty issues in total), building on the work of the earlier writers, sought to demonstrate continuities with the medieval Grand Duchy and lionize the Lithuanian people.